ThemezerNX/LayoutDocs/docs/guide/examples/stationary-game-icons.md

 <!-- prettier-ignore -->
 !!!
 Warning
-    Even slightly deviating from the values above might cause the cursor not being able to reach the icon, or not being able to tap the icon on the touch screen.
+    Even slightly deviating from the values above might cause the cursor not being able to reach the icon, or not being able to tap the icon using the touch screen.
 However, if you find that these values do not work in your case, the only option would be to mess around with the positions of the panes (not the scale).

 ## Firmware <8.x